aicjofs/zclassic-swing-wallet-ui/README.md

 **The project is currently a work in progress (unfinihsed) and has not yet reached production quality!**

-## Building and installing the Wallet GUI
+## Building, installing and running the Wallet GUI

 For security reasons is is recommended to always build the program from source.